Quick Answer

 Required fields:

-Result After [time period], [verified KPI] changed from [before] to [after], based on [source].
-My work contributed to [result].
+Result State the time period, the verified KPI movement, the source, and the result your work contributed to.
 Do not claim sole causation if paid media, sales changes, pricing, product releases, or other channels were active at the same time.

 If attribution is uncertain, say "contributed to" or "supported," not "caused."